biomedswe/BASE/README.md

 # sequencing_project
-A pipeline that will simplify your DNA and RNA-sequening. (what should we call it Minjun?, can you write something?)
+A pipeline that will simplify your DNA and RNA-sequening. (what should we call it Minjun?, any suggestions?)

 ## Requirements
 - Platform: